SCPDOS/DOS/docs/api.md

-  .fcb1       db 16 dup (?)  ;First command line argument parsed into FCB .fcb2       db 20 dup (?)  ;Second command line argument parsed into FCB .tailLen    db ?           ;Number of characters in command tail (up to 127) .progTail   db 127 dup (?) ;Command line tail, always with a terminating CR.
-CR is one char after tailLen number of chars. endstruc
+  .fcb1       db 16 dup (?)  ;First command line argument parsed into FCB .fcb2       db 20 dup (?)  ;Second command line argument parsed into FCB .tailLen    db ?           ;Number of characters in command tail (up to 127) .cmdTail    db 127 dup (?) ;Command line tail. endstruc
 </pre>
+The command tail has a maximum length of 127 bytes.
+This means that a maximum of 126 characters can be passed in the command line tail, as one space is always reserved for a terminating &lt;CR&gt;.
+This terminating &lt;CR&gt; is always present in the command line.